Our educators bring the museum right into your classroom!

 Group leaders must mail or charge a non-refundable deposit of $50 at least four weeks in advance.
 All balances are due on the day of the program.
 You may pay by credit card, check, or money order, payable to “Staten Island Museum.”

-All group cancellations/postponements must be made at least 48 hours prior to the scheduled trip by contacting Susan Hogan at 718.483.7135 or [email protected] Groups that cancel with less than 48 hours’ notice will forfeit their deposit.
+All group cancellations/postponements must be made at least 48 hours prior to the scheduled trip by calling the Education office at 718.483.7135 or emailing [email protected].
+Groups that cancel with less than 48 hours’ notice will forfeit their deposit.